sameer/purisa.me/content/blog/eink_bird_clock/index.md

 #### Audio

 I recorded the hourly bird sounds from the clock using [Audacity](https://www.audacityteam.org/) and cleaned them up with [SoX](https://github.com/chirlu/sox).
+Listen to the Great Horned Owl:

+<audio controls src="12.wav">Your browser does not support audio playback.</audio>

 To play them, the daemon connects to the Kindle over ssh and streams the WAV file to the standard input of `aplay`.
 This is where the power of Rust shines.
 The entire WAV file can be included at compile time with the [include_bytes](https://doc.rust-lang.org/std/macro.include_bytes.html) macro: